MDPO: Overcoming the Training-Inference Divide of Masked Diffusion Language Models: Experiments

 \subsection{Impact of Sampling Settings on MDPO}

-The heatmap in ~\figref{fig:solution_reversal} shows that semi-AR tends to distribute correctness more evenly but with greater fragmentation, while pure-Diff produces an early burst of correctness that decays sharply and rarely recovers.
+The heatmap in ~\figref{fig:solution_reversal} reveals that semi-AR tends to distribute correctness more evenly but with greater fragmentation, while pure-Diff produces an early burst of correctness that decays sharply and rarely recovers.
 This raises a question of how different sampling settings during the rollout collection of RL affect the final performance.
-To investigate this, we compare MDPO variants trained on (i) pure-Diff rollouts only, (ii) semi-AR rollouts only, and (iii) an even mixture of both.~\figref{fig:ablations} shows that training on a single mode yields the largest improvement in that mode’s evaluation setting, but often at the cost of performance in the other mode.
+To investigate this, we compare MDPO variants trained on (i) pure-Diff rollouts only, (ii) semi-AR rollouts only, and (iii) an even mixture of both.~\figref{fig:ablations} shows that training on a single mode yields the largest improvement in the evaluation setting of the respective mode, but often at the cost of performance in the other modes.
 The mixture strategy used in our main MDPO setting achieves a more balanced performance, matching or exceeding the best single-mode results in several configurations.
 This suggests that mixed sampling allows the policy to learn denoising behaviors that generalize across all inference strategies.